+1. Open Windows Firewall.

-1 Open Windows Firewall by selecting Start > Control Panel > System and Security > Administrative Tools > Windows Firewall with Advancer Settings.
+If you are using Windows 7, select Start > Control Panel > System and Security > Administrative Tools > Windows Firewall with Advanced Settings.

-If you are using Windows 8.1 or Windows 10, select Start (2) apps > Windows System > Control Panel > System and Security > Administrative Tools (Windows Firewall > Advanced Settings.)
+If you are using Windows 8.1 or Windows 10, select Start > All apps > Windows System > Control Panel > System and Security > Administrative Tools > Windows Firewall > Advanced Settings.

-- 2 In the left-hand pane of the Windows irewall with Advanced Security window, right-click Inbound Rules, and then select New Rule. - 3 In the New Inbound Pule vizard, select the Cort option and click [Next]. - 4 Select UDP as the protectol type - 5 Select the specific local ports of or and type 1434 in the corresponding box. - 6 Click [New1]. - Select the Allow the contection option and click [Next]. - 8 Select the Doppsin, Public, and Private check boxes then click [Next]. - 9 Type Sylvan Browser Exception in the Name box.
+- 2. In the left-hand pane of the Windows Firewall with Advanced Security window, right-click Inbound Rules, and then select New Rule. - 3.
+In the New Inbound Rule wizard, select the Port option, and then click [Next]. - 4.
+Select UDP as the protocol type. - 5.
+Select the Specific local ports option, and then type 1434 in the corresponding box. - 6.
+Click [Next]. - 7.
+Select the Allow the connection option, and then click [Next].

-10 Click [Finish] to create the firewall exception for the SQL Server browser service.
+- 8. Select the Domain, Public, and Private check boxes, and then click [Next]. - 9.
+Type SQL Server Browser Exception in the Name box. - 10.
+Click [Finish] to create the firewall exception for the SQL Server browser service.